 You’re currently experiencing the best phase of climbing.
 Frankly, climbers who never fear leading and only focus on grades and sends can get trapped in the cycle of chasing grades rather than enjoying climbing.

 Between where you are and where they are is the sweet spot in climbing, the place of total enjoyment and fulfillment.
 The key is to overcome the fear and enjoy the challenge without chasing the grade.

 When you do that, you’re going to find yourself as the happiest person at the crag.

 Climbing is an amazing experience, but without the gear that gets us there, we would never be able to experience amazing crags and routes in beautiful destinations.

-adidas recently reached out to us be a part of the adidas bloggers community with the opportunity to test out the Terrex line, which is built for outdoor adventures like us.
+adidas recently reached out to us to be a part of the Adidas bloggers community with the opportunity to test out the Terrex line, which is built for outdoor adventures like us.